Free Shipping

 Eating more mindfully isn't just good for maintaining a healthy weight.
 It's also essential to get a good night's sleep.
 Which… is also suitable for maintaining a healthy weight.

-According to Cone Health, eating late at night means all those muscles needed to digest your meal continue working overtime when they should be resting.
+And finally, let's talk about what you eat.
+Or even when you eat.
+According to Cone Health, eating late at night means the muscles needed to digest your meal keep working overtime when they should be resting.

 We mentioned earlier how important it is to stick to a sleep schedule, but it’s also crucial to stick to an eating schedule… to help your sleep schedule.
 It’s best to stay away from those late-night bites.

-6. Be Careful With Daytime Naps
+6. Be Careful With Long Naps

 A nap could be the thing to get you through the day, but you might regret it late at night.